 Superhero Autism Activity Day

-A free family fun event presented by Centria Autism at THPRD Athletic Center.
-There are opportunities for getting pictures taken with favorite superheroes, running around obstacle courses with friends, jumping on the bounce house, getting face painted by a professional, or getting creative with an arts & craft project.
+A free family fun event presented by Centria Autism at THPRD's Athletic Center.
+The activities included getting pictures taken with a favorite superheroes, running obstacle courses with friends, jumping on the bounce house, getting face painted by a professional, or getting creative with an arts & craft project.

 Silent Big Truck Day

 One of the district’s most popular community events, Big Truck Day has thrilled truck lovers young and old since its inception in 1998 by offering the rare opportunity to climb inside, explore and even honk the horn of these big rigs.
 The trucks are silent for the first hour of the event to provide the opportunity for patrons that have sensory needs.